talha599/Supershop-Management-System/README.md

 - Open SQL Server Management Studio (SSMS).
 - Right-click on `Databases` and select `New Database`.
-- Name the database  `ContactDB`.
+- Name the database  `smarket`.

 2. Generate the Table Script:

-- Copy the following SQL script and execute it in SSMS to create the `Contacts` table:
+- Copy the following SQL script and execute it in SSMS to create the `SellerTbl` table:

 ```bash
  CREATE TABLE [dbo].[SellerTbl] (